marie-jakob/mesdt/notes.md

 ### TODOs

 Definitely:
-+ create an mesdt class
++ structure of mesdt objects (nested list with input, fit object, separate slots for tests)
 + emmeans-like estimates + SEs
 + Plots
 + -> To do that: change formula structure from model matrices (only used for LRTs) to just using separate variables for the sensitivity parameters